crate/services-docs/docs/tutorials/deploy/croud.md

 This will create an organization called "samplecroudorganization".

 (croud-create-project)
-## Create project
+## Create subscription

-The next step is to create a project in your organization.
-To create a new project execute this command:
+The next step is to create a subscription in your organization.
+To create a new subscription execute this command:

 :::{code} console
-sh$ croud projects create --name sampleproject
+sh$ croud subscriptions create --type contract --org-id <org-id>
 :::

-This will create a new project named [sampleproject]{.title-ref}.
+This will create a new subscription.

 (croud-deploy-cluster)
 ## Deploy cluster